horst7000/stresstest/README.md

 ## Solution

 Solution was using a chunk system which unloads text which is not on screen.
-Especially when zoomed in, text got displayed bigger.
+Especially when zoomed in text got displayed bigger.
 But at the same time much of the initial displayed text was not on screen anymore, so could be unloaded.

-Chunking system in combination with absolute positioned of divs showed best performance.
+Chunking system in combination with absolute positioned divs showed best performance.